Updated to include recommendations from our second trip there in April 2022.

 - We stayed: Grayton Beach State Park (five stars!)

-- We explored: the white sand beaches with sufficient wind for kite-flying and soft enough sand for wrestling though no bait fish were found in our new casting net, 30-A (after daddy’s ad hoc lesson on city planning we visited all the new urbanist communities for a good compare/contrast – Seaside, Rosemary, Alys, and Watercolor)
+- We explored: the white sand beaches with sufficient wind for kite-flying and soft enough sand for wrestling though no bait fish were found in our new casting net, 30-A (after daddy’s ad hoc lesson on city planning we visited all the new urbanist communities for a good compare/contrast – Seaside, Rosemary, Alys, and Watercolor); we hiked The Canopy Walk at the state park (dunes, tall pines, crashing waves)

 - We celebrated: Jam’s birthday!!!

-- We ate: the historic and recently rebuilt Red Bar, date lunch and some to-go wine from Black Bear Bread Company (five stars!), Bud and Alley’s Pizza Bar, and a delicious curry (shared, which always makes things amazing)
+- We ate: the historic and recently rebuilt Red Bar, date lunch and some to-go wine from Black Bear Bread Company (five stars!), Bud and Alley’s Pizza Bar, George’s at Alys Beach, Old Florida Fish House

-- We drank: Grayton Beer Company’s 30-A IPA
+- We drank: Grayton Beer Company’s 30-A IPA, a margarita from Bud and Alley’s Taco Bar

 - We listened to: J.T. — Steve Earle’s new album for his son, Justin Townes Earle who tragically died in August